Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

   3D Balance Ball sets this true so that the Agent restarts after reaching the **Max Step** count or after dropping the ball.

-Perhaps the more interesting aspect of an Agent is the Agent subclass implementation.
+Perhaps the more interesting aspect of an agents is the Agent subclass implementation.
 When you create an Agent, you must extend the base Agent class.
 The Ball3DAgent subclass defines the following methods: